 - Egg shells

 As for the best way to handle oil, fat and grease we recommend letting it cool down and then pouring it into a can or jar, which can be thrown into the trash.
 Also, wipe off greasy pots and pans with a towel or paper towel before washing them.

 Last but not least, it’s a myth that egg shells can sharpen the blades of your garbage disposal; in reality, eggs shells can clog your kitchen sink or drain.

 Jewell Mechanical’s Preventative Plumbing Maintenance Plan

-One other thing you can do to keep a kitchen sink clog or garbage disposal clog from ruining your Thanksgiving or Christmas dinner is to schedule preventative maintenance.
+One other thing you can do to keep a kitchen sink clog or clogged garbage disposal from ruining your Thanksgiving or Christmas dinner is to schedule preventative maintenance.
 Trained professionals like the experienced, licensed plumbers at Jewell Mechanical can identify minor problems in your drain lines and address them before they lead to a stubborn clog or major disaster.

 As part of our preventative maintenance plan and plumbing maintenance agreement, we also inspect sinks, toilets, tubs & showers, and hot water heaters.
 In addition to heading off major disasters, regular maintenance can help keep your plumbing operating at peak efficiency, minimize utility bills, and extend the life of your pipes and fixtures.

 Of course, if you do have the misfortune of experiencing a clogged or damaged garbage disposal, contact us online or call us in Nashville at (615) 469-5965 for fast plumbing repair or replacement.
 Jewell Mechanical’s drain cleaning service will have you giving thanks for our plumbers—on Black Friday and beyond.
 We serve Metro Davidson County and most of Middle Tennessee.